churchil15/Pets-Database/README.md

       Same as there exist an SQLiteDatabase insert() method, there's also an SQLiteDatabase query() which helps you avoid any syntax errors by helping you structure your query.
 This is a better alternative then the rawquery() method which is a similar API used to read the database using pure SQL.

       In order to use the query() method, we have to define it's parameters (projection, selection, and selectionArgs are the 3 particular parameters that need to be defined).
-Projections simply means the coloumns that we are interested in getting back, selection and selectionArgs deal with the optional WHERE clause
+Projections simply means the coloumns that we are interested in getting back, selection and selectionArgs deal with the optional WHERE clause.

+# Some Terminologies
+1. **Contract Class:** The primary reason developers need contracts is to have one place to document the structure of their database also known as a schema.
+When generating SQL commands, it removes the possibility of introducing spelling errors.
+Using the contract makes it wasier to update the data schema.
+2. **Content Providers:** One reason of using content providers is to ensure that the data we're inserting into the database is valid.
+Content Provider acts as a layer between the activity and database.
+Another reason of using content providers is that it works well with other Android framwork classes and allows us to easily share data with other apps.
+3. **Content URI:** A content URI is a URI that identifies data in a provider.
+4. **Content Resolver:** Content Resolver takes the URI and resolves which content provider should handle our request.
+5. **URI Matcher:** Matches a URI with an integer code.
+Helps us ensure that the ContentProvider doesn't try to handle unexpected content URIs.
+6. **Adapter:** Responsible for making a list item view for each item in data source.

+      If our data source is ArrayList such as an array list of words, then we're going to use a ArrayAdapter.
+If the data source is a cursor such as a cursor of pets, then we're going to use a CursorAdapter.